GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

 1. Read the **Privacy Policy** and click **Accept**.
 2. Read the **Terms of Use** and click **Accept**.
 You have successfully onboarded to TechPass.
-3. If you had requested for SEED provisioning and successfully provisioned to you, read the **MDM AUP Policy** and click **Accept**.
+3. If you had requested for SEED provisioning and is successfully provisioned to you, read the **MDM AUP Policy** and click **Accept**.

-  ?> You may proceed to onboard your Internet Device to SEED.
-See [Prerequisites for onboarding your device to SEED](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/prerequisites-for-onboarding) before you onboard your Internet Device to SEED.
+  ?>- Upon accepting the terms and conditions, you are successfully onboarded to TechPass.<br>- If you had requested for SEED to be provisioned, you may proceed to onboard your Internet Device to SEED.<br>- Before you onboard your Internet Device to SEED, see[Prerequisites for onboarding your device to SEED](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/prerequisites-for-onboarding).

 ### Next step